ekmett/nanogi/README.md

 **Code reading**.
 We wrote the code to increase *locality* of the implementation.
 In many cases, we did not create new function as a logical component of some feature.
 Instead, we extensively facilitated *scopes* surrounded with *pragma region*.
 So we recommend to use Visual Studio for code reading if possible.
 Although commenting of the code is minimum, the code structure can be recognizable with hierarchical structure of *pragma region*.

-**Varidation of scene configuration files**. e.g., in Windows environment.
+**Validation of scene configuration files**. e.g., in Windows environment.

 > \> conda create --name pykwalify python
 > \> activate pykwalify